goober99/lisp-gui-examples/examples/cljfx/tutorial.md

 we'll be using Cljfx to create our GUI, we need to `require` it.
 We'll mostly be using JavaFX via Cljfx, but you can also access JavaFX classes directly.
 Let's `import` (a way to get Java code into Clojure) the JavaFX Platform class.
+We'll also import the Java JSyn library for use later in generating the tone.

 Leiningen needs a `-main` function (note the leading dash is part of the function name).
 This is the function that will get called when you run your app